Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 The protive aces of the archetype, able to use multiple Tuners and/or non-Tuners as material.

 Several pairs of Monsters have similaritys:
-- Versine and Vercosine generyze advantage upon being Summoned.
+- Versine and Vercosine generate advantage upon being Summoned.
 - Versine and Haversine have a once-per-chain non-targeting removal effect.
 As such, they usually make strong endboard constituents.
 - Haversine and Arcsine gain immunity if Accel Synchro Summoned, and can triple the battle damage they inflict.